Figueira da Foz: History

 According to the legend, the place's name is due to a fig tree, which stood at the quay of Salmanha, where the fishermen used to tie up their boats.
 Foz means "place of discharge", often used at the point a river meets another body of water, specially where there is a clear energy or water flow clash.
 Some historical traces show that people were settling in this region since the Neolithic age.
 The oldest known document, however, dates from the year 1096.
 In this, an abbot named Pedro donates estates, which belonged to the church of S. Julião, to the cathedral Sé Velha of Coimbra.

 Knowing the great importance rivers had in the development of cities and of ancient civilizations, the mouth of the Mondego must have played a central role in the fixation of men in this region and for the formation of settlements, which were the beginning of the city of Figueira da Foz.
 Figueira da Foz had a huge development during the 18th and 19th centuries due to the immense port movements and the expansion of the shipbuilding and cod drying industry, supplying the city with new communication routes, housing and other facilities.
 It was elevated to vila (small town) on 12 March 1771 and turned city (cidade) on 20 September 1882.
 Discovered as a sea resort by the end of the 19th century, it gained a great reputation in the 1920s and 1930s.
 The city had the Portuguese nickname of Rainha das Praias (Queen of the Beaches).

 The municipality has some noted landmarks like the Sotto Mayor Palace, the old fishing village of Buarcos, the Serra da Boa Viagem – a small forested mountain by the Atlantic Ocean, several beaches, and its large seaside promenade paved with typical Portuguese pavement.
 Figueira da Foz has several Churches, many of them in the rich Baroque style, a Municipal Museum with the archaeological, ethnographic and artistic collection, the Santa Catarina Fort and the old Buarcos Fortress, the Relógio Tower by the main sandy beach, several archaeological vestiges throughout the municipality, several Palaces and Manor Houses (like the Sotto Mayor Palace), as well as several green spaces and small gardens like those in the area of Abadias.

+In January 2026, Storm Kristin caused a catastrophic impact in the municipality.
+Losses of several tens of millions were estimated in the industry sector of Figueira da Foz.